kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

    // is.
    UserLimit int

-   // UsedBy indicates which entities are currently using the resource.
+   // ReservedFor indicates which entities are currently allowed to use the resource.
    // Usually those are Pods.
-Only Pods listed as users can be scheduled,
+Only Pods holding a reservation can be scheduled,
    // all others must wait.
-Updated by kube-scheduler as part of Pod scheduling
+Updated by kube-scheduler as part of Pod scheduling.
-   // (TBD – a separate controller might also work).
-   UsedBy []metav1.OwnerReference
+   ReservedFor []metav1.OwnerReference
 }

 type ResourceClaimPhase string